silverstripe/cwp-watea-theme/README.md

 # CWP Agency theme

-This theme is a [subtheme](https://docs.silverstripe.org/en/3/developer_guides/templates/themes) of the [`cwp-base` theme](https://gitlab.cwp.govt.nz/cwp/new-theme).
+This theme is a [subtheme](https://docs.silverstripe.org/en/3/developer_guides/templates/themes) of the [`starter-theme` theme](https://gitlab.cwp.govt.nz/cwp/starter-theme).
 It provides a more visually appealing example for starting a theme for a CWP website.

 ## Installation

 Install this theme module with Composer:

 ```
-composer require cwp/new-theme_advanced
+composer require cwp/watea-theme
 ```

 You may need to add this repository to your `composer.json` as a VCS repository.

 ## Getting started

-This theme is designed to augment the base functionality and framework provided by the [`cwp-base` theme](https://gitlab.cwp.govt.nz/cwp/new-theme).
+This theme is designed to augment the base functionality and framework provided by the [`starter-theme`](https://gitlab.cwp.govt.nz/cwp/starter-theme).
 As such, all of the documentation for the base theme is relevant to this theme as well.
 We suggest you familiarise yourself with this documentation.

 As a general rule, we have endeavoured to constrain changes for this theme to CSS and Javascript wherever possible, as opposed to modifying the templates.
-As a subtheme, all templates in this theme will be applied over the top (with priority) of the base theme, and will be available to the SilverStripe template manifest under the "new-theme" theme name.
+As a subtheme, all templates in this theme will be applied over the top (with priority) of the base theme, and will be available to the SilverStripe template manifest under the "starter-theme" theme name.
 You will not see this theme in theme selectors, etc.

 If you need to modify template markup from the SilverStripe framework, other modules or even the base theme, you can copy them into this subtheme and modify them here.